jjasghar/billboard/README.md

-# Open Source AI slides
+# JJ's Billboard
 Hi!
-You've found my source code for my Open Source Talk.
+You've found my bill board reveal.js instance.

+Sometimes you need to show something off on a screen and have a link to it.

+<https://jjasghar.github.io/billboard> seemed as good as any.

 Thanks for checking it out, and would love to have any thoughts or PRs submitted here.